 Concentration Option

-The Pharmacy and Health Education Concentration provides students with a background in teaching and learning theory and the skill sets necessary to provide Pharmacy and Health Education in various formats (e.g,. continuing education, precepting, in-services).
+The Pharmacy and Health Education Concentration provides students with a background in teaching and learning theory and the skill sets necessary to provide Pharmacy and Health Education in various formats (e.g.,. continuing education, precepting, in-services).
 The Concentration also provides the opportunity to become engaged in the scholarship of teaching and learning.
 Students interested in pursuing the Concentration must formally notify the Concentration Coordinator by the end of their PY2 year.

 Upon completion of the Pharmacy and Health Education Concentration coursework, a student will be able to: